ulassahin-ist/inghub-employee-crud/README.md

 \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \-

+This Employee Management Web Application fully implements all the requested features and requirements:

+Employee Records Listing

+        Employees are displayed in a table view with pagination and search functionality.

+        Users can edit or delete any employee directly from the list.

+        The listing is fully responsive for both desktop and mobile.

+Add New Employee

+        A reusable form allows adding a new employee with all required fields: First Name, Last Name, Employment/Birth Dates, Phone, Email, Department, and Position.

+        Validation ensures correct input formats and prevents duplicate phone numbers or emails.

+        After submission, users are redirected back to the employee list.

+Edit Existing Employee

+        The same form is used for editing, prefilled with the employee’s data.

+        A confirmation modal prompts before saving updates.

+        Validations are applied consistently to maintain data integrity.

+Delete Employee

+        Deleting an employee prompts a confirmation modal to prevent accidental deletions.

+        The list updates immediately after deletion.

+Navigation & Routing

+        A dedicated navigation menu allows switching between pages.

+        Vaadin Router handles routing for /employees, /employees/new, and /employees/:id.

+State Management & Persistence

+        Employee data is stored in browser memory using a custom storage utility.

+        Changes persist during the session without a backend.

+Localization Support

+        Components are fully multilingual (English and Turkish).

+        The application dynamically reads the lang attribute from the root HTML.

+Responsive Design

+        All pages and components adapt seamlessly to desktop, tablet, and mobile screens.

+        No CSS frameworks like Bootstrap were used.

+Unit Testing

+        Detailed unit tests cover all components and functions.

+Coverage exceeds 85%, ensuring reliability.

+\- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \- \-

 Features

 Add, Edit, and View Employees